mrporterphysics/mrporterphysics.github.io/Presentations/Parent's Night/Markdown/parentsnightphysics.md

 3. What are your expectations for your child this year?
 4. Is there anything you want me to know about your child?

 ---

-# One more question!

-5. If we were on a deserted island what skills could you bring to ensure the survival of everyone in this room?

----